port-labs/port-docs/docs/guides/all/connect-github-codeowners-with-service-team-and-user.md

 ### Steps

 1. Create the following GitHub action secrets:
-    * PORT_CLIENT_ID - Your port [client id]([How to get the credentials](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/#find-your-port-credentials))
+    * PORT_CLIENT_ID - Your port [client id](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/#find-your-port-credentials).
-    * PORT_CLIENT_SECRET - Your port [client secret]([How to get the credentials](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/#find-your-port-credentials))
+    * PORT_CLIENT_SECRET - Your port [client secret](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/#find-your-port-credentials).

 2. Create the following blueprints:

 :::info Blueprints creation
 If you already have the `githubUser`, `githubTeam` and `service` blueprints created, you do not need to recreate them.
-Ensure to adjust the relations' targets as necessary
+Ensure to adjust the relations' targets as necessary.
 :::

 <details>